Why Add a Search Box to Your Website?

 Navigation bars don't take the place of search boxes and the inverse is true, too.
 In addition, you'll need to consider the size and scope of your website.
 Smaller websites may work better with navigation bars since there aren't many pages to browse, but with large sites, it can be challenging to find content through navigation bars alone.

 When customers have a specific item or question in mind, they're more likely to make a purchase if they find what they're searching for, so you want to do everything you can to facilitate their search.
-There are numerous benefits of custom search engines, which we will explore in-depth in the following sections.
+Search boxes offer numerous benefits to customers which we will explore in-depth in the following sections.

 Error Tolerance